 The assignment is now completed.
 From now on, the nodes installer will install the nodes automatically, without you having to feed it the MAC address manually to identify the node.

-Assigning new nodes in bulk is also described in the Administrator manual, in the section on advanced uses of the newnodes command.
+The Administrator manual also describes assigning new nodes in bulk in the section on advanced uses of the newnodes command.